 - A copy of your current LPN license (without any sanctions/restrictions) - If a graduate of a non-college PN program or a graduate of a Vermont LPN program prior to 1997, you must show completion of college-level equivalency for: Anatomy & Physiology (8 credits); Nutrition (3 credits); and Concepts of Human Growth & Development (3 credits) - Proof that you have passed the PN National Council Licensure Exam (NCLEX-PN) - If a current PN student, you must attain a first semester GPA of 3.2 or higher.
 If a LPN graduate, you must have a GPA of 3.0 in your LPN coursework.
-BIO 2120, ENG 1061, MATH 1040, PSY 1010 and an approved Arts/Humanities elective may be taken after LPN graduation to improve your GPA to a 3.0 level - If you are in the LPN program, you must submit two signed recommendations on letterhead that address your: - 1) Clinical competence - 2) Work ethic - Potential transition to a RN role, particularly with respect to leadership, management, and accountability - 4) Interpersonal skills
+BIO 2120, ENG 1061, MATH 1040, PSY 1010 and an approved Arts/Humanities elective may be taken after LPN graduation to improve your GPA to a 3.0 level - If you are a LPN, you must submit two signed recommendations on letterhead that address your: - clinical competence - work ethic - potential transition to an RN role, particularly with respect to leadership, management, and accountability - interpersonal skills